TIP-Global-Health/eheza-app/server/README.md

    subfolders of the profile.
 4. Download and extract Drupal 7 core in the /www folder
 5. Create an empty sites/default/files directory
-6. Makes a symlink within the /www/profiles directory to the /sensors directory.
+6. Makes a symlink within the /www/profiles directory to the /hedley directory.
-7. Run the Drupal installer (Drush) using the Sensors profile.
+7. Run the Drupal installer (Drush) using the Hedley profile.

 #### Warning!